dkusnet17/CompVis/README.md

 # ComputerVision

-Exercises from the university course on Computer Vision
+Exercises from the university course on Computer Vision in Python and Matlab.